Our Work

 A great local partnership we look forward to growing further!

-Healthcare roles
+Healthcare Roles

 Our surgery teams are now made up of a wider range of health professionals to help better meet the needs of our diverse communities, thanks to the PCN’s Additional Roles Reimbursement Scheme (ARRS).